 Add the honey, orange flower water and cubed butter.
 Add the eggs reserving approximately one tablespoon full.

-With a dough hook or your hands mix for about 10 minutes until the dough is very smooth and supple.
-Add the candied peel and mix for another minute.
+With a dough hook or your hands mix for about 10 minutes until the dough is very smooth and supple and reaches 24°C. Add the candied peel and mix for another minute.
 It will come away from the sides of the mixer bowl.
 If it is very dry, add a dessertspoon of water and mix again.

 If you wish you can check the temperature of the dough.
 This should be between 24 and 26 degrees centigrade.